websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/product-management-permissions-reference.md

 **Commerce Products** (listed under Products, Options, and Product Specification Labels): Products are entities stored in a Catalog and sold in a Channel.
 Each Product can have multiple SKUs, associated media (images and attachments),  .
 They can also be linked to Specifications, Categories, Options, Inventory, price entries, and more.
 See [Products Overview](../../managing-a-catalog/creating-and-managing-products/products/products-overview.md) for more information.

-**Commerce Product Option Category** (listed under Catalogs): <!--What does this refer to?
-There is no existing documentation that refers to "Options Categories."-->

 **Commerce Product Option** (listed under Catalogs): Product Options are entities used to add custom fields to Products.
 Each Option has a field type that determines its behavior.
 Depending on its type, the Option can be used to receive customer input, generate SKUs for product variants, and more.
 See [Customizing Products with Product Options](../../managing-a-catalog/creating-and-managing-products/products/customizing-your-product-with-product-options.md) for more information.

+**Commerce Product Option Category** (listed under Catalogs): Product Option Categories are Specification Groups used to categorize Specifications.

 **Commerce Product Specification** (listed under Catalogs): Product Specifications are entities for storing information about Product attributes.
-See [Specifications](../../managing-a-catalog/creating-and-managing-products/products/specifications.md) for more information. <!--Is this referring to Labels and Groups in the Specification application, or the use of those labels and groups for a Product?
-I'm confused why this is listed under Catalogs and not Specifications. -->
+They are the specifications defined for an individual Product.
+See [Specifications](../../managing-a-catalog/creating-and-managing-products/products/specifications.md) for more information.

-**Commerce Warehouse** (listed under Products, [Shipments](./order-management-permissions-reference-guide.md)) and [Warehouses](./inventory-management-permissions-reference-guide.md)): Warehouses are entities for storing Product inventory.
+**Commerce Warehouse** (listed under Products, [Shipments](./order-management-permissions-reference.md)) and [Warehouses](./inventory-management-permissions-reference.md)): Warehouses are entities for storing Product inventory.
 Each Warehouse is connected to Channels and represents a physical location, with an address and geolocation.
 See [Adding a New Warehouse](../../managing-a-catalog/managing-inventory/adding-a-new-warehouse.md) for more information.

 **Commerce BOM Folder** (listed under BOM Admin): BOM folders are entities for storing BOM Definitions.
 Each folder has its own associated image and can be linked to Models defined in the Application Admin.